Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Phase Diagram for the Ferromagnetic Potts model

-where $p(y)$ is the polynomial defined in Lemma~\ref{lem:fixstablemaj}, whose positivity has already been established.
+where $p(y)$ is the polynomial defined in \eqref{eq:py}, whose positivity has already been established for all $y>\rho$, see the proof of Lemma~\ref{lem:numbermajority}.
 The claim follows. \end{proof}

-\begin{proof}[Proofs of Theorems~\ref{thm:Potts-diagram} and~\ref{thm:Potts-diagram-detailed}] We first argue about the local maxima of the function $\Psi_1$.
-To use the results proved in this section, we apply Theorem~\ref{thm:connection}: we just need to check the stability of the corresponding fixpoints.
-As proved in Lemma~\ref{lem:fixstablemaj}, only the disordered phase and the $q$ ordered phases can be local maxima.
-The disordered phase, by Lemma~\ref{lem:uniform}, is Jacobian stable when $1<B\leq \Bh$.
-The $q$ ordered phases (which are permutations of each other), by Lemmas~\ref{lem:fixstablemaj} and~\ref{lem:exactone}, are Jacobian stable when $B\geq \Bu$.Theorem~\ref{thm:Potts-diagram} is about the local maxima of the function $\Psi_1$.
+\begin{proof}[Proof of Theorem~\ref{thm:Potts-diagram-detailed}] We first argue about the local maxima.
+By Theorem~\ref{thm:connection}, we just need to check the stability of the corresponding fixpoints.
+By Lemmas~\ref{lem:fixstablemaj} and~\ref{lem:exactone}, only the uniform and the $q$ majority fixpoints can be Jacobian attractive.
+The uniform fixpoint, by Lemma~\ref{lem:uniform}, is Jacobian attractive when $1<B< \Bh$.
+The $q$ majority fixpoints, by Lemma~\ref{lem:exactone}, are Jacobian attractive when $B> \Bu$.
+This proves the assertions in Theorem~\ref{thm:Potts-diagram-detailed} about the local maxima of the function $\Psi_1$.

-To argue about the dominant phases, we need to find the regimes where the disordered/ordered phases are dominant.
-Lemma~\ref{pppwq} says that the disordered phase is dominant iff $B\leq\Bp$, whereas the $q$ ordered phases iff $B\geq \Bp$, thus proving Theorem~\ref{thm:Potts-diagram}.
-To give the proof of Theorem~\ref{thm:Potts-diagram-detailed}, we only need to argue that the phases are also Hesian dominant in the respective regimes.
-This follows immediately by Theorem~\ref{thm:connection}, since Jacobian stability is equivalent to a Hessian phase.
-Thus, since we classified local maxima of $\Psi_1$ using the Jacobian stability of the corresponding fixpoints, the statements about the Hessian phases follow from the preceding discussion. \end{proof}
+To argue about the Hessian dominant phases, it only remains to find the regimes where the disordered/ordered phases are dominant.
+From the first part of Lemma~\ref{pppwq}, the disordered phase is dominant iff $B\leq\Bp$, whereas the $q$ ordered phases are dominant iff $B\geq \Bp$.
+From the second part of Lemma~\ref{pppwq}, all of the $q+1$ phases are dominant at $B=\Bp$.
+This completes the proof of Theorem~\ref{thm:Potts-diagram-detailed}. \end{proof}